eclab/grains/README.md

 ## ADSR

 An ADSR envelope generator with optional ASR and AHR configurations.
-Requires Mozzi, though it could theoretically be adapted to Grains.
+Requires Mozzi.

 Status: Working.